Cross Country and Soaring

 Pilots who want to try or are new to cross-country flying should seek advice.
 Coaching may be available at your club, or by arrangement with another club nearby.

 The soaring techniques and skills needed to be a successful cross-country pilot can be gained while flying within gliding range of the airfield.
 And of course much can be learned through reading.
-There are plenty of excellent publications available, including relevant articles in Sailplane & Gliding magazine (available under the library link on this page).
-These links may be helpful.
+There are plenty of excellent publications available, including relevant articles in Sailplane & Gliding magazine.

-The FAA Glider handbook has a good section.
-Read the first 10 pages here:
+The FAA Glider handbook is helpful.
+Read the chapter 10 here.

 We share the sky with many other users, so please do take time to understand your responsibilities as a pilot.
 Please take a look at the information on the Airspace webpage.